dependabot/dependabot-core/README.md

 ![Dependabot high-level architecture diagram](architecture.svg)

-### `dependabot-omnibus`

-This is a "meta" gem, that simply depends on all the others.
-If you want to automatically include support for all languages, you can just include this gem and you'll get all you need.

 ## Private Registry Credential Management

 For many ecosystems, Dependabot-Core supports private registries.
 Sometimes this happens by passing the private registry